ECP-CANDLE/Benchmarks/examples/histogen/README.md

 When needed, the CANDLE versions also use the `fetch_file` methods, which store the data in the top-level `Data/Examples` directory.
 Any keywords in the `default_model` file can be overwritten with the appropriate command line argument.
 The orginal codes and workflow below are preserved for comparison.
+New package dependencies are now included in the top-level install instructions.

 # CANDLE workflow